melvinru/de-zc-project/README.md

 Share your dashboard
 In Google Looker Studio, to share your dashboard, you need to press the "Share" button in the top right corner of the screen.

-## And don't forget shutting down and removing the instance
+## And don't forget to switch off and delete the instance.